neptune-ai/docs/docs/learn-about-neptune/team-management.rst

 .. note::

-    - If the project is created in a team organization, the user is assigned to the project immediately and notified by email.
+    - The user is invited to the project by email.
+The user needs to accept the invitation, before that user appears in the list.
     - If the project is created in an individual account, you can only add users to a public project.
 The user is notified by email and must accept the invitation to be added.
 You cannot add users to a private project.